 fennel-vegetables-fennel-bulb-food-159450.jpeg

-Varieties grown: Finale, Fino
+Varieties grown: Finale, Perfection

 Fennel is used as a vegetable, herb, and spice; it is a common star in many cuisines.
 There are many traditional recipes that do it justice.
 We grow a few open-pollinated varieties for their bulbs and fronds.
 It was well into my farming career before I truly appreciated the anise-like flavor of this vegetable, but once I opened my palate to it, I came to love it.
 Fennel contains a compound called anethole which soothes the stomach, aids digestions, and creates feelings of satiety.